Foreign-born population of the United Kingdom: Size of the foreign-born population

-At the time of the UK census conducted in April 2001, 8.3 percent of the country's population were foreign-born.
-This was substantially less than that of major immigration countries such as Australia (23 percent), Canada (19.3 percent) and the USA (12.3 percent).
-In 2005, the foreign-born population was estimated at 9.1 percent, compared to a European Union average of 8.6 percent.
-The 2011 census recorded 7,337,139 foreign-born residents in England, corresponding to 13.8 percent of the population.
-The foreign-born population of Wales was recorded as 167,871 (5.5 percent), Scotland's as 369,284 (7 percent) and Northern Ireland's as 119,186 (6.6 percent), making the total foreign-born population of the UK 7,993,480.
+At the time of the UK census conducted in April 2001, 8.3 per cent of the country's population were foreign-born.
+This was substantially less than that of major immigration countries such as Australia (23 per cent), Canada (19.3 per cent) and the USA (12.3 per cent).
+In 2005, the foreign-born population was estimated at 9.1 per cent, compared to a European Union average of 8.6 per cent.
+The 2011 census recorded 7,337,139 foreign-born residents in England, corresponding to 13.8 per cent of the population.
+The foreign-born population of Wales was recorded as 167,871 (5.5 per cent), Scotland's as 369,284 (7 per cent) and Northern Ireland's as 119,186 (6.6 per cent), making the total foreign-born population of the UK 7,993,480.
 Figures for each census since 1951 are given in the table below.

-A 2010 estimate for the whole of the UK shows that 4.76 million people (7.7 percent) were born outside the EU and 2.24 million (3.6 percent) were born in another EU member state.
+A 2010 estimate for the whole of the UK showed that 4.76 million people (7.7 per cent) were born outside the EU and 2.24 million (3.6 per cent) were born in another EU member state.

 The Office for National Statistics produces annual estimates of the size of the UK population by country of birth, based on the Annual Population Survey.
-The estimates for 2018 show that 9.3 million people (14 percent of the usual resident population) were born abroad.
+The estimates for 2018 showed that 9.3 million people (14 per cent of the usual resident population) were born abroad.

+According to the 2021–2022 United Kingdom censuses the foreign-born population was 10.7 million or 16% of the total United Kingdom, a 34% increase over the 2011 census.

 In January 2021, analysis by the Economic Statistics Centre of Excellence suggested that there had been an "unprecedented exodus" of almost 1.3 million foreign-born people from the UK between July 2019 and September 2020, in part due to the burden of job losses resulting from the COVID-19 pandemic falling disproportionately on foreign-born workers.
 Interviews conducted by Al Jazeera suggested that Brexit may have been a more significant push factor than the pandemic.
 Subsequent analysis of the impact of the pandemic on population statistics generated by the Labour Force Survey (LFS) suggests that "LFS-based estimates are likely to significantly overstate the change in the non-UK national population".
-Payroll data shows that the number of EU workers fell by 7 percent between October–December 2019 and October–December 2020.
+Payroll data shows that the number of EU workers fell by 7 per cent between October–December 2019 and October–December 2020.

 According to the Migration Observatory at the University of Oxford: